chrismejia/express-mongoose-md-blog/notes/markdown-blog-lesson.md

 });
 ```

-## 7. Passing article data from express to ejs template
+## 7. Passing talent data from express to ejs template

 In `server.js`, we can pass an additional argument to the index render, the talents data (which has not yet been established).
 This second render argument is an object with an `talents` variable that serves as both key name and key-value.